 All too often academics and scientists think that they have to sound fancy to be taken seriously as an expert.
 I guess, therefore, papers are mostly difficult to understand if you aren’t researching the exact topic the author is.
 However, good writing means putting your reader first.
 And your reader doesn’t want to spend hours to understand your paper.

 Contrary to many large scientific editing houses, I don’t think excellent scientific papers need advanced English vocabulary or perfect grammar skills.
-In other words, native speakers don’t automatically know how to write a scientific paper.
-That also means that non-native speakers aren’t terribly disadvantaged when it comes to paper writing compared to those who speak English as their mother tongue.
+Or put differently, native speakers don’t automatically know how to write a scientific paper.
+That means that non-native speakers aren’t terribly disadvantaged when it comes to paper writing compared to those who speak English as their mother tongue.
 I think both groups need to learn some essential writing skills to publish their killer paper!

 Therefore, I’ve gathered some language mistakes I noticed scientists make over and over again when I edit their papers: